Updated February 2026

 How to Succeed in a Free Bootcamp

-Free bootcamps remove the financial barrier to entry, but they raise the discipline barrier.
-Without tuition on the line, dropout rates for self-paced programs are significantly higher than paid bootcamps.
-Here is how to maximize your chances of landing a developer job through a free program.
+Free bootcamps remove the financial barrier, but they raise the discipline barrier.
+Without tuition on the line, dropout rates for self-paced programs run way higher than paid bootcamps.
+Here's how to actually land a developer job through a free program.

 Treat it like a job.